LiveConfig/lcsam/README.md

 * allows [rejection at SMTP time](http://www.postfix.org/MILTER_README.html) (to avoid [backscatter](http://en.wikipedia.org/wiki/Backscatter_%28email%29))
 * no script language please (no additional runtime requirements)

 There are [numerous tools](http://wiki.apache.org/spamassassin/IntegratedInMta) available - however, none of these matched our requirements.
-Either they are written in Perl, they store their user configuration in MySQL, ot they don't even allow per-user thresholds.
+Either they are written in Perl, they store their user configuration in MySQL, or they don't even allow per-user thresholds.

 ## What's cool about *lcsam*?